samgutentag/samgutentag.github.io/_posts/2021-08-14-helium-hotspot-setup-outdoor.md

 ## Final Installation

 To create a watertight seal, use the included Glands to secure the Ethernet Cable to the Enclosure.
-Do not forget to thread the peices in order onto the Ethernet cable before you attach the Ethernet to the Enclosure.
+Do not forget to thread the pieces in order onto the Ethernet cable before you attach the Ethernet to the Enclosure.

 |   Parts In Order    |     Gland Seal      | Ethernet Connection |